SryNext/Pan-Card-Tampering-Flask-App/readme.md

 # Detect Tampering of PAN Card using Computer Vision

-This project is aimed at using computer vision techniques to detect tampering of PAN cards, which is a prevalent issue in India.
+This project is aimed at using computer vision techniques to detect tampering of PAN cards, which is a prevalent issue in the World.
 The system uses image processing and analysis techniques to identify any modifications made to the PAN card, including changes to the text, image, or background.

+I included some Sample ID Images for testing.
 ## Prerequisites

 * Python 3.6 or higher